juanpc2018/HFSplus-on-Linux/README.md

 Workaround: </br>
 have 3 machines, using 10Gbps SFP+ Network, SFP+ 10G Router limited to 1200MB/s. </br>
 or.. </br>
+Paragon Universal driver, </br>
-Paragon Universal driver is more cost effective, No speed limit, less energy consumption. </br>
+more cost effective, No speed limit, less energy consumption. </br>
-when HDD is offline, driver is better. </br>
+when HDD is offline, driver is better, Only 20second wait for drive to turn-on, No boot time, No log-in. </br>
-3 machines is too much energy, $, 3x keyboards, 3x screens, 3x mouse, etc.. </br>
+3x machines is too much energy, $, 3x keyboards, 3x screens, 3x mouse, etc.. </br>
-ebven using VNC is still too much HW just to move files ,</br>
+using VNC simplyfy things, but still too much, to move files, </br>
 Making Backups between Trifecta becomes a Nightmare. </br>

 Paragon UAPFS Universal-APFS driver, works up to Kernel 5.19 </br>
-Newer Kernel support is in development. </br>
+Newer Kernel support "in development." </br>
-current limitations like: No Format HDD with APFS. </br>
+current limitations: No Format HDD with APFS. </br>
 to format APFS requires Real OSX HighSierra 10.13.x or Newer, OSX Catalina 10.15.7 </br>
 OSX Catalina is the last macOS 100% amd64 "intel", No 32-Bit </br>
 OSX HighSierra is the last macOS 32 & 64-Bit intel, </br>